elijah415hz/baby-temp/README.md

 }
 ```

 Great, now we should be good to go!
-Plug your Pi into power, give it a minute or two to boot up and then try the following commands in your terminal.
+Plug your Pi into power, give it a minute or two to boot up.
+Meanwhile, we need to find out the IP address of our Pi.
+There are multiple ways to do this, depending on your local environment.
+Check out the [RaspberryPi IP Address Docs](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) to see how you can do that.
-(Quick note: If you are on Windows there are some other steps you may need to do first...
-The RaspberryPi Docs can help you out [here](https://www.raspberrypi.org/documentation/remote-access/ssh/))
+(Quick note: If you are on Windows there are some other steps you may need to do as well...
+The [RaspberryPi Docs](https://www.raspberrypi.org/documentation/remote-access/ssh/) can help you out )

-`ssh-keygen -R raspberrypi.local`
+Once you have the RaspberryPi's IP, run this command, pasting in the IP Address.
-`ssh pi@raspberrypi.local`
+`ssh pi@<Your IP Address>`

 The second command should prompt you for a password (the default is "raspberry"), enter that and you're in!